-3.8 The Licensing Team will be preparing work to set a statutory Gambling Act 2005 Statement of Principles review.
-As per the last revision this will be as common as possible between MSDC and BDC (but cannot be joint given separate Licensing Authorities).
+The Licensing Team will be preparing work to set a statutory Gambling Act 2005 Statement of Principles review.
+As with the last revision this will be as common as possible between MSDC and BDC (but cannot be joint given that they are separate licensing authorities).

-Work will also commence on a common policy update between MSDC and BDC on taxi and private hire work, as that work has been waiting for national scheme changes which have been stop start over the past couple of years.
+Work will also begin on a common policy update between MSDC and BDC on taxi and private hire work.
+That work has been waiting for national scheme changes which have been stop-start over the past couple of years.
 We may see a Private Members' Bill pass to enactment which will influence this area of work.

-We are beginning the upcoming event season support (festivals, public outdoor events and temporary activities) which contribute much from the visitor economy and health and wellbeing, as well as showcasing some of our excellent SME businesses in crafts, food and drink, agriculture and leisure/hospitality.
-The Licensing Team coordinate this work which brings in a range of blue-light and essential services to give event organisers the best support possible to enable safe and successful events.
+We are beginning the upcoming event season support (festivals, public outdoor events and temporary activities) which contribute much to the visitor economy and health and wellbeing, as well as showcasing some of our excellent SME businesses in crafts, food and drink, agriculture and leisure/hospitality.
+The Licensing Team coordinate this work, which brings in a range of blue-light and essential services to give event organisers the best support possible to enable safe and successful events.

 The newly approved Joint BMS Economic Open for Business Strategy also commits to closer work between regulators, economic development and the business community.
-This will maximise the support we can influence for our businesses, including important licensed sectors.
+This will maximise the support we can offer to our businesses, including important licensed sectors.

-We continue to support, from the small team, a combined per annum 900 licensed leisure, club, retail and event premises, 1000 temporary events, 350 licensed vehicles (taxi and private hire) and 400 drivers.
-The service is continuing to refine from agile working learning and business process re-engineering, which will be complemented by progressing item 3 above.
+Our small team, continues to support a combined per annum total of 900 licensed leisure, club, retail and event premises, 1000 temporary events, 350 licensed vehicles (taxi and private hire) and 400 drivers.
+The service is continuing to refine itself through agile working learning and business process re-engineering, which will be complemented by progressing the common policy update referred to in paragraph three, above.